Crowds shun Italian beaches as umbrella men strike

 Access to beaches is a hot political issue in Italy, where it is traditional to abandon the sweltering cities for the coast during the August holiday season.

-But as temperatures edged up to 35 degrees Celsius (95 Fahrenheit) on Friday, rows of colorful beach umbrellas the length of Italy remained unfurled.
+But as temperatures edged up to 35 degrees Celsius (95 farenheit) on Friday, rows of colourful beach umbrellas the length of Italy remained unfurled.

 Beach-goers in Italy generally opt for sun loungers rather than lying directly on the sand.